artisticar/artisticar.github.io/_posts/2020-02-11-Probably-Approximately-Correct.md

 **Side notes**

-First time writing in Latex,  so I figured I'd put together this blog to get the hang of it.
+This is my first time writing in Latex,  so I created this blog as a practice run.

 <br>